Our Global Family: Mara

 In our curriculum, we make links to life in Tanzania and think about the lives of the children there.

 Christmas is a great time in Mara.
 It is widely celebrated by both adults and children of all ages.
 It is a special time for renewing people’s faith.
 It is a time of great joy, children are bought new clothes and shoes.
 Churches and homes are all decorated with flowers, tree leaves and special brightly coloured pieces of fabrics.
 Choir rehearsals and dancing takes place in most of the schools and children really enjoy this.

 On Christmas day special meals are prepared, usually this would be rice and chicken.
 A few parents (those who can afford it) buy their children sodas, juices or sweets.
 Also some children make their own toys to play with or to give to their friends.

-At Harvest, we supported the ‘Water for Life’ project to bring clean water to areas of Mara.
+At Harvest, we supported the ‘Water for Life’ project to bring clean water to Mmazami School by building a water tank.

 Our ‘Buckets of Change’ class challenge and our games and stalls event also raised money, bringing the total raised by both school and Church to over £1000.